reflex-dev/reflex-web/docs/wrapping-react/overview.md

 One of Reflex's most powerful features is the ability to wrap React components and take advantage of the vast ecosystem of React libraries.

 If you want a specific component for your app but Reflex doesn't provide it, there's a good chance it's available as a React component.
 Search for it on [npm]({constants.NPMJS_URL}), and if it's there, you can use it in your Reflex app.
 You can also create your own local React components and wrap them in Reflex.

+Once you wrap your component, you [publish it]({custom_components.overview.path}) to the Reflex library so that others can use it.

 ## Simple Example